-- MotionScopeTM: Uses the Doppler effect to detect and highlight moving targets to help you avoid potential collisions, find flocks of birds, and track weather formations (MotionScopeTM Doppler Radar Technology, page 34).
-This option is only available on Fantom models. - Pulse Exp.: Increases the duration of the transmit pulse, which helps maximize the energy directed toward targets.
+MotionScopeTM: Uses the Doppler effect to detect and highlight moving targets to help you avoid potential collisions, find flocks of birds, and track weather formations (MotionScopeTM Doppler Radar Technology, page 92).
+This option is only available on Fantom models.

+Pulse Exp.: Increases the duration of the transmit pulse, which helps maximize the energy directed toward targets.
 This helps to enhance the detection and identification of targets.
-This option is only available on xHD radome and xHD2 open array models. - Target Size: Adjusts the size of targets, by adjusting the pulse compression processing.
+This option is only available on xHD radome and xHD2 open array models.

+Target Size: Adjusts the size of targets, by adjusting the pulse compression processing.
 Select smaller targets for a sharp, high resolution radar image.
 Select larger targets to display larger echos for point targets, like boats and buoys.
-This option is only available on Fantom models. - Echo Trails: Enables you to track the movement of vessels on the radar screen.
+This option is only available on Fantom models.

+Echo Trails: Enables you to track the movement of vessels on the radar screen.
 This option is not available on xHD open array or HD/HD+ radome models.

-Rain Clutter: Reduces the clutter caused by rain (Adjusting Rain Clutter on the Radar Screen, page 36).

-Radar Radar

-- VRM/EBL: Shows the variable range marker (VRM) circle and the electronic bearing line (EBL) to allow you to measure the distance and bearing from your boat to a target object (VRM and EBL, page 35). - Guard Zone: Sets a safe zone around your boat and sounds an alarm when anything enters the zone (Enabling a Guard Zone, page 34). - Timed Transmit: Helps conserve power by transmitting radar signals at set intervals.
+VRM/EBL: Shows the variable range marker (VRM) circle and the electronic bearing line (EBL) to allow you to measure the distance and bearing from your boat to a target object (VRM and EBL, page 95).

+Guard Zone: Sets a safe zone around your boat and sounds an alarm when anything enters the zone (Enabling a Guard Zone, page 92).

+Timed Transmit: Helps conserve power by transmitting radar signals at set intervals.